Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "All that we see or seem is but a dream within a dream."
+> "Even in the grave, all is not lost."
 > — **Edgar Allan Poe**

 ---